Metandienone: Medical uses

 Metandienone was formerly approved and marketed as a form of androgen replacement therapy for the treatment of hypogonadism in men, but has since been discontinued and withdrawn in most countries, including in the United States.

 It was given at a dosage of 5 to 10 mg/day in men and 2.5 mg/day in women.

 Available forms

-Metandienone was provided in the form of 2.5, 5 mg and 10mg oral tablets.
+Metandienone was provided in the form of 2.5, 5 and 10 mg oral tablets.

 Non-medical uses

 Metandienone is used for physique- and performance-enhancing purposes by competitive athletes, bodybuilders, and powerlifters.
 It is said to be the most widely used AAS for such purposes both today and historically.

 Side effects

 Androgenic side effects such as oily skin, acne, seborrhea, increased facial/body hair growth, scalp hair loss, and virilization may occur.
 Estrogenic side effects such as gynecomastia and fluid retention can also occur.
 Case reports of gynecomastia exist.
-As with other 17α-alkylated steroids, metandienone poses a risk of hepatotoxicity and use over extended periods of time can result in liver damage without appropriate precautions.
+As with other 17α-alkylated steroids, methandienone poses a risk of hepatotoxicity and use over extended periods of time can result in liver damage without appropriate precautions.